reactphp/socket/README.md

 ```

 In order to change the host the socket is listening on, you can provide an IP
-addres through the first parameter provided to the constructor, optionally
+address through the first parameter provided to the constructor, optionally
 preceded by the `tcp://` scheme:

 ```php